Search continues for missing boy, 6, in Hilo

-Hawaii island police and firefighters are continuing to search for a 6-year-old boy with autism in Hilo today.
+Hawaii island police and firefighters are continuing to search for a 6-year-old boy with autism in Hilo.

 Benjamin “Benny” Rapoza was last seen at a residence in the 2100 block of Kalanianaole Avenue in Keaukaha at about 3 p.m.
 Friday.

 Battalion Chief Matthias Kusch of the Hawaii County Fire Department said they deployed divers in the ocean off of Kalanianaole Avenue today.
-Lifeguards on Jet Skis are assisting divers.
+Lifeguards on Jet Skis out of Richardsons Beach assisted divers.

 He is described a 3 feet tall, 50 pounds with short brown hair, brown eyes and a fair complexion.
 Police said he was last seen wearing only a diaper.